Kiryukhasemenov/DH_final_2018/README.md

 3. Manual check of the results (in order to avoid homonimy)

-4. Creating the Python code to visualise the  data (matplotlib.pyplot library)
+4. Creating the Python code to visualise the  data (matplotlib.pyplot library).
+The code is in unpacking.ipynb as well.